sipgate/li-simulator-x1x2x3/README.md

 ```

+The dependency above will provide the JUnit tests and those will talk to the REST api of the LI ADMF simulator.
+The
-The dependency above will provide the JUnit tests.
-You will also need a running instance of the Simulator.
-See
+simulator will then talk to your NE via X1.
+Thus, you will also need a running instance of the Simulator.
-[Configuring the simulator](#configuring-the-simulator) for more details on how to configure the simulator backend
+See [Configuring the simulator](#configuring-the-simulator) for more details on how to configure the simulator backend
 to talk to your Network Element instead.

+### Mutual TLS for your own NE

+The simulator fully supports using mTLS authentication and encryption.
+If you need to generate certificates for local
+tesing, have a look at the provided docker-compose setup in this Github repo.
+We're using init-containers to create
+self-signed client and server certs, key stores and trust stores for our Mock setup to use.
+You can adapt this for your
+own testing purposes.

-## Send x2/x3 packet to simulator
+## Send X2/X3 packet to the simulator MDF

 Start the simulator environment using docker.
 There is a binary x2 file in `src/test/misc/x2-demo-01.bin` that you can
 copy into the container and then send to the server: